Mon - Thur: 8:00am - 5:00pm

 Another huge difference between cultured and natural marble is the price that each is worth.
 Natural marble, as well as any natural stone, is going to be much more expensive than the cultured alternative.
 Although paying less for something that looks like the real deal may be enticing, natural marble will increase your home’s value much more than man-made materials.

 When it comes to maintaining your countertops, both natural and cultured marble require just about the same amount of care.
 Both of these materials can chip, crack, stain and scratch easily, which means you should only be using recommended cleaning products.
-To clean each material, use only non-abrasive, pH neutral cleaning products!
+To clean each material, use only non-abrasive, pH-neutral cleaning products.
 Although they require the same amount of cleaning and care, there are different products that will work better depending on which material you have.

 For maintenance, you should regularly be sealing your natural marble countertops.
 Doing so will help prevent stains that come from everyday life.
-On the other hand, cultured marble does not require sealing, as it is installed with a non-porous gel coat!
+On the other hand, cultured marble does not require sealing, as it is installed with a non-porous gel coat.
 Lastly, when it comes to heat in the kitchen, cultured marble tends to burn much quicker compared to natural marble.

-When it comes to quality, natural marble is much better.
-But with quality comes a higher price and more maintenance.
-If you have any questions about which stone to use for your next project, give our team a call today!
+If quality is what you are looking for, natural marble is your better option.
+However, with quality comes higher prices and more maintenance.
+If you have any questions regarding which countertops you should choose for your next kitchen renovation, give our team at GMS Wërks a call today!
+We are happy to help in any way possible.